Nsustain/nsustain.com/README.md

 if you'd like to get an overall understanding of how Nsustain works.
-If, however, you're just trying to spin up a development server as easily as possible, just read the first section.
+If, however, you're just trying to spin up a development server as easily as possible, just read the first section ⚡

 <br>
 <br>